Supported Personalization Tags

 Campaign, Card, and Canvas attributes are only supported in their corresponding messaging templates (for example, dispatch_id

-Please note that the behavior for the following tags differs between Canvas and Campaigns:
+The behavior for the following tags differs between Canvas and campaigns:

 dispatch_id